Aris-z/HyperRestart/README.md

-## Restart HyperInstrucT
+## Restart HyperRestart
-Official repository for the paper: An Empirical Study of Restart in Hypernetworks.
+Official repository for the paper: Enhancing Language Model Hypernetworks with Restart: A Study on Optimization
 ### Experiment Setup (Section: 4)
 #### Setup
 For the dataset, we use <https://huggingface.co/datasets/bigscience/P3#source-data>.
 All the tasks we use can be found in `./P3_tasks.txt`.
 We put these datas in `./datasets`